MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

     2. Select the check box for the **Basic User** role.

-    3. Select the check box for the **Dynamics 365 Guides Operator Restricted** role.
+    3. Select the check box for the **Dynamics 365 Guides Restricted Operator** role.

     4. Select **OK**.